shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 - `StructuredBuffer<float4>` 1D container with element `vector<float,4>`
 - `float4[]` 1D container with element `vector<float,4>`

-The job of an overload system in the case of slangpy is to take the input shapes/element types from python arguments, and match them against shapes/element types of slang parameters.
+The job of an overload system in the case of slangpy is to take the input shapes/element types from Python **arguments**, and match them against shapes/element types of Slang **parameters**.

 ## Slang Function Declaration Parameters